telerik/blazor-docs/components/editor/prosemirror-schema/modify-default-schema.md

 This article describes how you can modify the default [ProseMirror schema that the Editor for Blazor uses]({%slug editor-prosemirror-schema-overview%}).
 Updating the existing schema is useful if you want to:

-* Extend the Editor capabilities and allow your users to add more kinds of HTML tags than the predefined ones.
+* Extend the Editor capabilities and allow end users to add more kinds of HTML tags than the predefined ones.
 * Allow adding more attributes to the predefined HTML elements.
 * Restrict end users from adding some of the predefined HTML elements.